DaleOrders/AWS-Study-Notes/README.md

 The VPC needs to support public access.
 If you use a custom VPC then you must handle the networking on your own.

 EC2 deploys into one AZ.
-If it fails, the instance fails.
+If the AZ fails, the instance fails.

 Different sizes and capabilities.
 All use On-Demand Billing - Per second.
 Only pay for what you consume.

 Local on-host storage or **Elastic Block Storage**

-Pricing based on:
+Pricing based on the four categories:

 - CPU
 - Memory
-- Storage
+- Storage (EBS)
 - Networking

 Extra cost for any commercial software the instance deploys with.